UniLife-Projects/.github/profile/README.md

 # Hi there, Welcome 👋

-##### 🚀 I'm Jordan Onwuvuche, a recent Computer Science graduate from the University of British Columbia
+##### 🚀 I'm Jordan Onwuvuche, a recent Computer Science graduate from the University of British Columbia, BC, Canada

 > Please take some time off to look at my works